odoo-dev/odoo/doc/howtos/rdtraining/15_qwebintro.rst

 - ``t-if``: the ``<div>`` element is rendered if the condition is true.
 - ``record``: an object with all the requested fields as its attributes.
-Each field has two attributes ``value`` and ``raw_value``, the former is formatted according to current user parameters, the latter is the direct value from a :meth:`~odoo.models.Model.read`.
+Each field has two attributes ``value`` and ``raw_value``.
+The former is formatted according to current user parameters and the latter is the direct value from a :meth:`~odoo.models.Model.read`.

-In the above example, the field ``name`` was added in the ``<templates>`` element, but ``state`` is outside.
-When we need the value of a field but not display it in the view, it is possible to add it outside of the ``<templates>`` element.
+In the above example, the field ``name`` was added in the ``<templates>`` element, but ``state`` is outside of it.
+When we need the value of a field but don't want to display it in the view, it is possible to add it outside of the ``<templates>`` element.

-.. exercise:: Improving the Kanban view
+.. exercise:: Improve the Kanban view.

     Add the following fields to the Kanban view: expected price, best price, selling price and tags.
-Pay attention: the best price is only displayed when an offer is received, while the selling price is only displayed when set.
+Pay attention: the best price is only displayed when an offer is received, while the selling price is only displayed when an offer is accepted.

     Refer to the **Goal** of the section for a visual example.

 Let's give the final touch to our view: the properties must be grouped by type by default.
 You might want to have a look at the various options described in :ref:`reference/views/kanban`.

-.. exercise:: Default grouping
+.. exercise:: Add default grouping.

     Use the appropriate attribute to group the properties by type by default.
-You must also prevent the drag and drop.
+You must also prevent drag and drop.

     Refer to the **Goal** of the section for a visual example.

-Kanban views are the typical example where it is always a good idea to start from an existing view and fine tune it instead of starting from scratch.
+Kanban views are a typical example of how it is always a good idea to start from an existing view and fine tune it instead of starting from scratch.
 There are many options and classes available, so... read and learn!

-It is now time to give the
+It is now time to add the
-:ref:`final touch to our application and submit it on GitHub <howto/rdtraining/16_guidelines_pr>`!
+:ref:`final touches to our application and submit it on GitHub <howto/rdtraining/16_guidelines_pr>`!

 .. _templating:
     https://en.wikipedia.org/wiki/Template_processor